percona/k8spxc-docs/docs/kubernetes.md

     More details about secrets can be found in [Users](users.md#users).

 6. Now certificates should be generated.
-By default, the Operator generates certificates automatically, and no actions are required at this step.
+By default, the Operator generates certificates automatically, and *no actions are required at this step*.
     Still, you can generate and apply your own certificates as secrets according to the [TLS instructions](TLS.md#tls).

 7. After the operator is started and user secrets are added, Percona